Everyone wants to achieve better search engine rankings. That’s because organic search traffic is a proven driver of business growth.

 If they are not in a buying mood, they want you to speak their language – the search engines language of free.

 - web designers in NY

 are probably searching for a solution that they can buy.

-Earlier, I walked you through the process of determining the keywords that are sending you organic traffic.
-They should also be used in the meta description as well as the on-page seo.
+Earlier, I talked about the keywords that are sending you organic traffic.
+They should also be used in the meta description as well as the on-page SEO.
 Here’s another example.
 Can you spot the difference between informational and commercial keywords?